the1lab/1lab/src/Realisability/PCA/Combinatorial.lagda.md

 $\tt{S}\ f\ g\ x = f\ x\ (g\ x)$.
 Unfortunately, working with this notion of pca in Agda is very inconvenient:

-* To start with, we have to explicitly write out and the requirements that the constants $\tt{K}$ and $\tt{S}$ are defined; and that the application $\tt{K}\ a$ is defined when $a$ is defined, and similarly for $\tt{S}\ f$, $\tt{S}\ g$, and $\tt{S}\ f\ g$.
+* To start with, we have to explicitly write out the requirements that the constants $\tt{K}$ and $\tt{S}$ are defined; and that the application $\tt{K}\ a$ is defined when $a$ is defined, and similarly for $\tt{S}\ f$, $\tt{S}\ g$, and $\tt{S}\ f\ g$.